 Data is rapidly revolutionizing our society.
 From e-commerce and healthcare to finance systems, nearly every industry utilizes data to drive their functions.
 So, how a company manages and organizes data significantly affects its operational efficiency.
 In the data mesh architecture, data is managed by individual domain teams, offering more flexibility and collaboration.

-In this article, we’ll explore the key data mesh principles, its benefits, and strategies to overcome common challenges during adoption.
+In this article, we’ll explore the key data mesh principles, their benefits, and strategies to overcome common challenges during adoption.

 Hevo’s no-code data integration platform simplifies Data Mesh adoption, enabling seamless data integration, scalability, and governance.